 More than a million men and women served in the Canadian forces during the war.

-At home, just as in World War I the economy was geared up for war, but even more so.
+At home, even more so than in World War I, the economy was geared up for war.
 Canadian factories produced a huge range of war equipment for the Allies, as well as sending vital food supplies to a beleaguered Britain.
 The reach of state once again extended into everyday lives, for example with new social programmes, and there was a huge expansion of the civil service.
 In particular, the federal government expanded at the expense of state governments, the better to organize the national war effort.

 In 1949, Newfoundland joined Canada after a referendum.